-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-We believe all Section 16(a) reporting requirements related to our directors and executive officers were timely fulfilled during 2000 with the exception of Mr. Strachan's Form 4 for the month of December, which was filed 22 days late.
+We believe all Section 16(a) reporting requirements related to our directors and executive officers were timely fulfilled during 2001.
 This belief is based solely on a review of the reports required to be filed under Section 16(a) of the U.S. Securities Exchange Act of 1934 that have been furnished to us and written representations from those with filing obligations that all reports were timely filed.